brh55/brh55.github.io/_posts/2016-2-08-unit-testing-angular-directives-with-isolated-scopes.md

 comments: true
 ---
 # Isolated Scopes
-If you've ever worked with Angular directives, then you're well aware of occassional directives operating in an isolated scope.
-There could be several reasons for this: performance, modularization, seperation, etc.
+If you've ever worked with Angular directives, then you're well aware of directives operating in an isolated scope.
+There could be several design reasons for directives having isolated scopes such as performance, modularization, etc.

-But how do we unit test this directive alone, when the scope gets created during compilation?
+However, this may lead some test-driven developers into the following predicament.
+How do we unit test a isolated directive, when the scope is created during compilation?

-*one word, $compile*
+Simply put, *$compile*.
+For more information about the $compile service, please check out the [$compile documentation](https://docs.angularjs.org/api/ng/service/$compile).

-The goal is to use the Angular $compile service to compile our directive and creating a reference to the compiled isolated scope.
+Essentially, our goal is to use the Angular's $compile service to compile our directive during each test, which would allow us to reference the compiled directive's scope.

 Let's see how this would be done step-by-step.

-1. Start it off with a describe block
+As in every Jasmine unit test, start off with a describe block, if you are unfamiliar with the Jasmine framework, please check out the [documentation](http://jasmine.github.io/).
+But as you would expect, a describe block is a container to describe a suite of test.

 ```
 describe("Angular Controller", function() {
 });
 ```

-2. Set up our configuration and inject our $compile, and $scope service
+Next, we want to set up our typical Angular configuration and inject our $compile, and $rootScope services.

 ```
 describe("Angular Controller", function() {